Beginner Guides

 Temperature Stability and PID Controllers

 Consistent temperature is crucial for repeatable results.
-Machines with PID controllers maintain temperature within 1-2°F, while non-PID machines can vary by 10-15°F. If your machine lacks PID, learn temperature surfing techniques to time your shots with optimal boiler temperature.
+Machines with PID controllers maintain temperature within 1-2°F, while non-PID machines can vary by 10-15°F. If your machine lacks PID, learn temperature surfing techniques to time your shots with optimal boiler temperature, or invest in an aftermarket PID kit if your machine supports one.

 Maintenance: Protecting Your Investment